All OSHA HAZWOPER Courses: 40 Hour HAZWOPER, 24 Hour HAZWOPER, and 8 Hour HAZWOPER Training

 OSHA 40 Hour HAZWOPER Training

 If you work with hazardous materials that are at or above permissible exposure limits, you should take the OSHA 40 Hour HAZWOPER training course.
-The comprehensive 40 Hour HAZWOPER course reviews a variety of topics that relate to Hazardous Waste Operations and Emergency Response (HAZWOPER), including site characterization, hazardous chemicals, radiation hazards, personal protective equipment (PPE), and decontamination methods.
+This course provides you with the necessary 40 Hour OSHA HAZWOPER certification through a comprehensive review of a variety of topics that relate to Hazardous Waste Operations and Emergency Response (HAZWOPER), including site characterization, hazardous chemicals, radiation hazards, personal protective equipment (PPE), and decontamination methods.
 Additionally, our 40 Hour HAZWOPER training teaches you about best practices for safely handling and responding to emergencies that involve hazardous waste.
 Plus, you’ll increase your knowledge about OSHA’s 29 CFR 1910.120(e)(3) standards.

 8 Hour HAZWOPER Refresher Training